 Nonprofits never have sufficient, time, resources or funding to do everything that needs to be done.
 Therefore, seemingly smaller departments such as task management, social media, and email marketing are put on the back burner to focus on what truly matters- supporting the cause.

-Use these tools to increase the productivity of your nonprofit, separate yourself from competitors, and generate more traction for your cause!
+However, taking the time to start utilizing productivity tools such as Asana, HootSuite, and MailChimp can dramatically increase the effectiveness of your nonprofit at little-to-no cost.
+Use these tools to increase the productivity of your nonprofit, separate yourself from competitors, and generate more traction for your cause.

 What are other helpful tools nonprofits should be using?
 Share your thoughts!